Bing was a German toy company founded in 1863 in Nüremberg, Germany by

 1 gauge trains, it re-gauged some models to 'O' gauge, where they looked oversized, and other models to

-Lionel's Standard gauge, where they looked undersized.
+took the reigns of the company.
 By 1921, Bing had re-established itself in

 the U.S. market, largely via sales through catalog retailer Sears, Roebuck & Co.
 However, by